WDI-SEA/notes/00-config-deployment/deploy-flask/readme.md

 web: gunicorn server:app
 ```

-> Tip: "server" in the above command refers to the name of your entry point.
+The "server" in the above command refers to the name of your entry point.
 So, it assumes you called your main file `server.py`.
 If you called your main file `app.py` then it would look like `web: gunicorn app:app`

+> Tip: You can add a release step as well, which runs after the build succeeds.
+For example, this is often used for database migrations.

 ## Deploy!